Communication-efficient Coordinated RSS-based Distributed Passive Localization via Drone Cluster

 \section{Abstract}

-Recently, passive unmanned aerial vehicle (UAV) localization has become popular due to mobility and convenience.
-In this paper, we consider a scenario of using distributed drone cluster to estimate the position of a passive emitter via received signal strength (RSS).
-First, a distributed majorize-minimization (DMM) RSS-based localization method is proposed.
+Multi-UAV passive localization via received signal strength (RSS) is extremely important for wide applications such as rescue and battlefield combat.
+However, the energy consumption of UAVs is a key issue in this UAVs-enabled application.
+Usually, the communication overhead plays an important role in the energy consumption.
+To address this problem, we design two distributed methods for this multi-UAV system with considerable performance under low communication overhead.
+Firstly, a distributed majorize-minimization (DMM) method is proposed.
 To accelerate its convergence, a tight upper bound of the objective function from the primary one is derived.
-Furthermore, to reduce communication overhead, a distributed estimation scheme using the Fisher information matrix (DEF) is presented, with only requiring one-round communication between edge UAVs and center UAV.
-Additionally, a local search solution is used as the initial value of DEF.
-Simulation results show that the proposed DMM performs better than the existing distributed Gauss-Newton method (DGN) in terms of root of mean square error (RMSE) under a limited low communication overhead constraint.
-Moreover, the proposed DEF performs much better than MM in terms of RMSE, but has a higher computational complexity than the latter.
+Furthermore, a distributed estimation scheme using the Fisher information matrix (DEF) is presented, only requiring one round of communication between edge UAVs and central UAV.
+Simulation results show that the proposed DMM outperforms the existing distributed iterative methods in terms of root of mean square error (RMSE) under low communication overhead.
+Moreover, the most communication-effective DEF with local search estimation performs much better than the proposed DMM in terms of RMSE, but has a higher computational complexity.